dperique/dperique.github.io/AUsersGuide.md

 To install the NetPST, you will need (as a minimum):

-* VM with one core and 0.5G RAM (I believe AWS freei-tier EC2 instance will do)
+* VM with one core and 0.5G RAM (I believe AWS free-tier EC2 instance will do)
   * 32-bit support is required
 * For graphics, you will need 1280x1024 resolution to view packet captures
   * Some kind of graphics manager (X windows or any other will do)